MicrosoftDocs/PowerShell-Docs/jea/security-considerations.md

 ## JEA doesn't protect against admins

-One of the core principles of JEA is that it allows non-admins to do *some* admin tasks.
+One of the core principles of JEA is that it allows non-admins to do some admin tasks.
 JEA doesn't protect against users who already have administrator privileges.
-Users who belong "domain admins", "local admins", or other highly privileged groups can circumvent JEA's protections via another means.
+Users who belong **Domain Admins**, local **Administrators**, or other highly privileged groups can circumvent JEA's protections via another means.
 For example, they could sign in with RDP, use remote MMC consoles, or connect to unconstrained PowerShell endpoints.
 Also, local admins on a system can modify JEA configurations to allow additional users or change a role capability to extend the scope of what a user can do in their JEA session.
 It's important to evaluate your JEA users' extended permissions to see if there are other ways to gain privileged access to the system.

-A common practice is to use JEA for regular day-to-day maintenance and have a "just-in-time", privileged access management solution that allows users to temporarily become local admins in emergency situations.
+A common practice is to use JEA for regular day-to-day maintenance and have a just-in-time, privileged access management solution that allows users to temporarily become local admins in emergency situations.
 This helps ensure users aren't permanent admins on the system, but can get those rights if, and only when, they complete a workflow that documents their use of those permissions.